danyaberezun/KEEPs/README.md

 ## From generalized pattern matching to subtyping reconstruction

 As we have established, GADTs are associated with generalized pattern matching: when we match a value of GADT on one of its variants, we can infer precise type arguments for this value based on the type arguments in the matched GADT variant.
-It is how the GADTs already works in many functional languages, but for object-oriented languages with inheritance-based subtyping it is not as easy and actually not enough to achive only generalized pattern matching.
+It is how the GADTs already work in many functional languages, but for object-oriented languages with inheritance-based subtyping it is not as easy and actually it is not enough to support only generalized pattern matching.

 > The details of why it is so could be found in [the GADT formalization for C#](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/gadtoop.pdf) and Scala 3 implementation.
 > Additionally, you could see the [Bounds inference algorithm](#bounds-inference-algorithm) section of this KEEP.

-In fact, in general you have access to additional type information when there is a value in the program that has two related types.
+In general you have access to additional type information when there is a value in the program that has two related types.
 For functional languages, this happens, for example, with GADT and one of its specific variant type in pattern matching; for object-oriented languages, this can happen for two arbitrary types, when one is inherited from (is a subtype of) another.

 This means for Kotlin we would need to have something more general than generalized pattern matching, something which allows to use the subtyping information anywhere.